-South-west rail network resilienceDuring the late evening of Tuesday 4th February 2014 a storm surge breached the sea wall carrying the railway at Dawlish.
+South-West rail network resilienceDuring the late evening of Tuesday 4 February 2014 a storm surge breached the sea wall carrying the railway at Dawlish (pop.16k).
 Eighty metres of track were left hanging, the adjacent road cut and several houses undermined.
-This had the effect of cutting off Cornwall and half of Devon from the rest of the UK railway network.
-Network Rail used shipping containers filled with rubble to prevent further erosion of the breach in the sea wall.
+This had the effect of cutting off Cornwall (pop.570k), Plymouth (pop.262k), Torbay (pop.136k) and south-west Devon from the rest of the British railway network.
+Network Rail used shipping containers full of rubble to prevent further erosion of the breach in the sea wall.

-On 8th February 2014 both lines to Taunton from the east were also closed by flooding whilst Whiteball Tunnel was already closed for maintenance, and the South-Western line to Exeter was closed by a landslip at Crewkerne, leaving Exeter and Taunton totally isolated.
-These lines were all reopened by 10th March 2014.
+On 8 February 2014 both lines to Taunton from the east were also closed by flooding whilst Whiteball Tunnel was already closed for maintenance, and the South-Western line to Exeter was closed by a landslip at Crewkerne.
+These left Exeter (pop.131k) and Taunton (pop.70k) totally isolated.
+The lines were all reopened by 10 March 2014.

 When the damage had been repaired, Railfuture called for: